0xDBFB7/covidinator/documents/notes/bugs.md

 ############ ASDFasdklfalsdkfjasldkcu fuck

-in numpy, indexing into a matrix like this works:
+in tensor, indexing into a matrix like this works:

 print(a[1,1,1])

 but setting

-a[1,1,1]
+a[1,1,1] = 1

 doesnTt? what

 slice notatioport.N_x:port.N_x+1

+#### Large values

+##### Issue

+A non-normalized gaussian pulse with amplitude 3e8 V introduced numerical noise into the simulation which otherwise appeared to be a timestep issue.

+##### Discovery

+##### Solution

+Bounds-checking?
+Visibility of internal state?

+#### High-level abstraction performance

+The pytorch backend seems to introduce a

+A carefully-written routine of this sort should take